verluci/reversi_bot-A4/README.md

 ```
 sudo apt install opencl-icd
+sudo apt install ocl-icd-opencl-dev
 ```

 > opencl-icd is a virtual package, you have to choose the right package depending on your GPU.
 The mesa drivers should work for most AMD GPU's.
-If you have an NVIDIA GPU use one of the nvidia opencl libraries or if you have an Intel GPU use the beignet library
+If you have an NVIDIA GPU use one of the nvidia opencl libraries or if you have an Intel GPU use the beignet library.

 To run the `.jar` either launch it using your file-manager or go to the location of the `.jar` in your terminal and run the following command: